NREL/OpenStudio-user-documentation/docs/reference/measure_writing_guide.md

 ![Finding Doc](img/measures/env_var_win.png)

 The text to add to the beginning of the path should look like this.
-It wil vary based on your version of OpenStudio and if you installed the 32 vs. 64bit version.
+It will vary based on your version of OpenStudio and if you installed the 32 vs. 64bit version.

 ```
-C:\Program Files\OpenStudio 1.6.0\ruby-install\ruby\bin
+C:\Program Files\OpenStudio 1.7.0\ruby-install\ruby\bin
 ```

 If you want to use an already existing ruby install that is in the environment variables path, you need to add a file named "openstudio.rb" to the "lib\ruby\site_ruby" folder with text pointing to your version of OpenStudio.
 Only use 2.0.x versions of ruby.

 ```
-require 'C:\Program Files\OpenStudio 1.6.0\Ruby\openstudio.rb'
+require 'C:\Program Files\OpenStudio 1.7.0\Ruby\openstudio.rb'
 ```

 #### Using Notepad ++